-Curious Chef is a DIY science cookbook and learning model for young teens that combines simple cake recipes with physics learnings in the area of thermodynamics and fluid mechanics.
-It aims to excite both girls and boys between the ages of 12 and 14 years for STEM subjects by demonstrating the applicability of physics and engineering in everyday life through baking, a hands-on activity that can easily be conducted at home, promotes experimentation, and fosters creativity.
-Each chapter covers one physics principle, a recipe demonstrating the principle as well as prompts for experimentation, a quiz, and a small AR experience.
-Through these AR experiences, users can see the learned science principles visualized on top of their own bakes, connecting abstract science explanations with real world objects.
+Curious Chef: Baking With Science for Teens is a DIY science cookbook and learning model for young teens that combines simple Austrian cake recipes with physics learnings in the area of thermodynamics and fluid mechanics.
+It aims to excite both girls and boys between 12 and 14 years for STEM subjects by demonstrating the applicability of physics and engineering in everyday life through a hands-on activity, baking, that can easily be conducted at home, promotes experimentation, and fosters creativity.

-The project developed out of my engagement with the persisting Gender Gap in STEM fields.
-This gender gap is particularly high for some of the fastest growing and highest paid jobs of the future, such as in the fields of engineering and computer science.1 During my research, I learned that historically, most science subjects were primarily taught to girls due to their high importance for the everyday life of a ‘good’ housewife and mother.2 In contrast to this, girls today often perceive STEM subjects as highly abstract and often lack understanding of their applicability to daily life and potential careers.
-Other reasons for the existence of the STEM gender gap commonly mentioned in literature are gender-related stereotypes, the lack of support from parents and the lack of female role models.3 I myself was very fortunate to grow up in a family that defied many stereotypes and offered plenty of support, with my mum being an engineer and a grandfather who used to work as a scientist for thermodynamics and fluid mechanics at NASA.
-Ever since I can remember, he asked me one question over and over again: would you like to hear a riddle?
-Needless to say, his question was rhetorical.
+The project developed out of my engagement with the persisting Gender gap in STEM fields.
+This gender gap is particularly high for some of the fastest growing and highest paid jobs of the future, including the field of engineering.
+Historically, most science subjects were primarily taught to girls due to their high importance for the everyday life of a ‘good’ housewife and mother.
+In contrast to this, girls today often perceive STEM subjects as highly abstract and often lack understanding of their applicability to daily life and potential careers.